 The assumptions that have the greatest effect on the measurement of the outstanding risk claims provision are the claim "run-off factors" for the most recent benefit years (split by discipline).
 The run-off factor is the expected percentage of claims paid out of total claims incurred in a specific month.
 This factor is then used to project the remainder of the outstanding risk claims relating to the specified service month.
 A "seasonality factor" is further incorporated into the calculation, also based on past risk claims experience.
-These assumptions have been used for assessing the outstanding risk claims provisions for the 2016 and 2017 benefit years.
+These assumptions have been used for assessing the outstanding risk claims provisions for the 2020 and 2021 benefit years.
+In addition to normal claims, the Scheme should also raise a provision for State COVID-19 vaccinations that were incurred until 31 December 2021.
+The Department of Health only started submitting claims for vaccinations carried out at the state facilities to medical schemes from December 2021.